 - Opportunity to unwind and relax.

 There are 14 sites in Sefton.
-Some sites are managed by the Council and others managed by Allotment Associations where they allocate plots and manage sites.
+Some sites are managed by the Council and others are managed by Allotment Associations where they allocate plots and manage sites.

 You can find a full list of all our sites together with contact details and an indication of whether or not there is a waiting list.
 Currently, our sites in Crosby and Southport experience a high demand for plots but other sites at Bootle have current vacancies.